fromnineteen80/stakeholder/stakeholder_project_findings.md

 ### The Paradox We Must Solve

-HP's tariff advocacy involved:
+The organization's tariff advocacy involved:
 - 30+ high-level stakeholders
 - 15+ team members with different roles
 - 20+ parallel workstreams
 - Hundreds of tasks and commitments
 - Real-time status updates to executives

-**Yet the HP team needed to execute this with Todoist-level simplicity.**
+**Yet the [Company] team needed to execute this with Todoist-level simplicity.**

 ### What Todoist Teaches Us About Stakeholder Engagement